iThiagoLessa/counter-apresentation/README.md

 # Presentation State managers

 This was a project created for a presentation on state managers in my work's web chapter.
+In this project, I added some technologies like: `vite`, `react-router-dom`, `react` , `styled-components`, `redux toolkit` and `Zustand`.

 ## To run this project you will need follow this steps:

 - clone the project
 - open the terminal and go to the path where you saved the project
 - run the command `yarn` or `yarn install`
 - after installed all the dependencies from the project run `yarn dev`

 ## About the Project